History of Alex Vesia in Timeline

 In 2023, Alex Vesia had a 2–5 record and a 4.35 ERA in 56 games.
 He allowed one home run in two innings in the NLDS.

-In 2024, Alex Vesia had a 5–4 record with a 1.76 ERA in 66+1⁄3 innings over 67 games.
-He injured an intercostal muscle during the NLDS but rejoined the roster for the 2024 World Series, allowing only one hit and one walk while striking out two in 2+2⁄3 scoreless innings.
+In 2024, Alex Vesia was 5–4 with a 1.76 ERA in 66+1⁄3 innings over 67 games.
+In the 2024 NLDS, Vesia allowed only one hit in three innings, while striking out four batters, however, he injured an intercostal muscle in the series and was left off the roster for the NLCS.
+He rejoined the roster for the 2024 World Series, and allowed only one hit and one walk while striking out two in 2+2⁄3 scoreless innings.

 October 26, 2025: Death of Infant Daughter

-On October 26, 2025, Alex Vesia and his wife Kayla experienced the tragic loss of their infant daughter, Sterling.
-Prior to the 2025 World Series, the Dodgers announced that Vesia would not be playing due to a deeply personal family matter.
+On October 26, 2025, Alex Vesia and his wife Kayla's infant daughter, Sterling, passed away.
+Prior to the 2025 World Series, the Dodgers announced that Vesia would not be playing as a result of a “deeply personal family matter.”

 In 2025, Alex Vesia pitched in 59+2⁄3 innings over 68 games with a 4–2 record, 3.02 ERA, and five saves.
-In the postseason, he pitched in seven games, but he was not on the roster for the 2025 World Series due to a personal family matter.
+He pitched in seven postseason games.
+However, he was not on the roster for the 2025 World Series due to the unexpected death of his infant daughter.